saad0510/places_scrapper/README.md

 # Places Scrapper

-A flutter website about to showcase my solution strategy used in [NokNokAI](https://noknokai.com).
-It is a limited version of the original platform and includes random data for illustration purposes only.
+A website to showcase my solution strategy used in [NokNokAI](https://noknokai.com) to escape the limitations of Google Places API and scrape businesses from a large geo-region, like a city.

 - 🗾 Create boundaries of different region.
 - 🪓 Simplify each region to save space.
 - 💎 Fill regions with a grid of hexagonal cells.
 - 🔍 Search for Google Places in each cell.
 - 🚗 Group nearby places together in a visit route.

+## Background

+It is a limited version of the original platform and includes random data for illustration purposes only.

 ## Links